Medical paternalism: Movement away from paternalism

-Strong vs. weak paternalism
+In the latter 20th century, in part due to a focus on patients' rights, greater emphasis on communication in healthcare, and improved medical treatments, the partnership model and patient autonomy have become more common, particularly in Western countries.

+Degrees of medical paternalism

 Strong and weak paternalism (sometimes referred to as limited and extended paternalism) are two philosophies regarding when it is appropriate for a doctor to ignore a patient's wishes.
 The fundamental difference lies in the patient's capacity to make well-informed decisions for themselves.
 Weak (or limited) paternalism refers to a situation in which the physician will only disobey the patient's requests if the patient cannot demonstrate that their choices are voluntary and well-informed.
 As such, even if the doctor disagrees with the patient's desire, he or she will not intervene as long as the patient is of sound mind.
 Strong (or extended) paternalism involves a doctor superseding a patient's requests in cases where the doctor has determined a better course of action, even when the patient's requests are made voluntarily.
 These cases typically arise when the physician has determined that a patient's decision is unreasonable because of the risks involved, or potential costs to the patient's well-being.

-Legality
+Legal issues

 Due to the subjective nature of when and to what extent paternalism is necessary, physicians who engage in paternalism may find themselves in a complicated legal situation.
 Throughout history there have been many cases in which a patient is reported to have made a well-informed choice (while of sound mind) to opt for a medically improper treatment, or one that is very costly to their well-being.
 If the doctor does not take a paternalistic stance, and instead goes through with the patient's wishes, the question arises as to whether malpractice occurred.
-There exists an expectation of doctors to provide as much information as is appropriate to their patients, as well as an expectation that they do not keep anything relevant secret.
+There exists an expectation of doctors to provide all relevant information to their patients, as well as an expectation that they do not keep anything secret.
 This creates a difficult legal situation in which a decision has to be made about what the correct amount of information is, and how best to present it.
 For example, a patient may read everything available to them and ultimately decide on undergoing a procedure with a 95% survival rate.
 However, that same patient may not choose the same procedure if it is presented as carrying a 5% risk of dying.
 As such, in cases in which things go awry it is the courts' responsibility to determine whether the physician is at fault, and whether he or she should have ignored the patient's requests.